Connect to Linux

 Create an SSH key pair

 Your ssh key pair will only need to be created once.
 You will not need to repeat this step.
 You can complete this step from linuxlogin.cac.cornell.edu, the general Linux login node, or from the login node of a private cluster.
 (If this is your first login to a CAC login node, it will ask you to change your password; this will become your password for connecting to CAC login nodes in the future.)
-The steps to create your key pair are as follows:
+Note that when you create a key pair, you will be prompted to protected your private key with a passphrase.
+This is an optional step that we will skip below, but an unprotected private key is not as secure and generally not recommended.
+The steps to create your key pair, and to store the public key where it can be used for future logins, are as follows:

 mkdir .ssh